GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/decentralized-firewall/README.md

 # Decentralized firewall management

-This sample shows how a decentralized firewall management can be organized using the [firewall factory](../../factories/net-vpc-firewall-yaml/README.md).
+This example shows how a decentralized firewall management can be organized using the [firewall factory](../../factories/net-vpc-firewall-yaml/README.md).

 This approach is a good fit when Shared VPCs are used across multiple application/infrastructure teams.
 A central repository keeps environment/team specific folders with firewall definitions in `yaml` format.

-In the current example multiple teams can define their [VPC Firewall Rules](https://cloud.google.com/vpc/docs/firewalls) for [dev](./firewall/dev) and [prod](./firewall/prod) environments using team specific subfolders.
+In the current blueprint multiple teams can define their [VPC Firewall Rules](https://cloud.google.com/vpc/docs/firewalls) for [dev](./firewall/dev) and [prod](./firewall/prod) environments using team specific subfolders.
 Rules defined in the [common](./firewall/common) folder are applied to both dev and prod environments.